shafinkazi/STAT107_Team-24_NBA_Analysis/README.md

 **FinalReport.Rmd**
 This is the complete final project report.
 It contains the introduction, data description, exploratory analysis, statistical tests, modeling, results, and conclusions.

-**STAT 107 Final Project: NBA Team Statistics and Winning.pdf** This is our final report.

 **STAT107MidwayReport.Rmd**
 This is the midway report submitted earlier in the quarter.
 It is no longer used for the final analysis but is included for reference.

+**STAT 107 Final Project/ NBA Team Statistics and Winning**
+This is our final report.

 ---